Posted on : January 28, 2020 by Clinic One on Vaccination

 - Going to countries with Yellow Fever Vaccine requirements.

-One shot of Yellow Fever Vaccine is enough for long-lasting protection against the Yellow Fever Virus.
+One shot of the Yellow Fever Vaccine is enough for long-lasting protection against the Yellow Fever Virus.
 However, a booster dose is recommended every 10 years, for people at high risk.

 Who should not get the Yellow Fever vaccine?